-The need for a permanent solution to "the deer problem" usually begins when people wander out into their yard to discover that these garden trespassers have mowed down some beloved shrubs.
-Browsers rather than grazers like sheep and horses, deer are happy to sample whatever looks, smells and tastes good.
+The need for a permanent solution to "the deer problem" usually begins when people wander out into their yards to discover that these garden trespassers have mowed down some beloved shrubs.
+Browsers rather than grazers, deer are happy to sample whatever looks, smells, and tastes good.

 Video of the Day

-Deer generally dislike aromatic or pungent plants, including those that have milky sap or have a bitter taste.
-They avoid plants with sharp thorns and spines or prickly, fuzzy or woolly leaves.
+Deer generally dislike aromatic or pungent plants, including those that have milky sap or a bitter taste.
+They avoid plants with sharp thorns and spines or prickly, fuzzy, or woolly leaves.
 Deer develop local and regional preferences, sometimes contrary to deer-resistant plant lists.

-Landscaping will stand up to deer better over time if you develop an overall deer management strategy.
-Provide sumptuous deer browse--plants deer love--at the outer edge of your property, for example, then landscape with deer-resistant shrubs and other plants.
+Landscaping will stand up to deer better over time if you develop an overall deer-management strategy.
+Provide sumptuous deer meals — plants deer love — at the outer edge of your property, for example, and then landscape with deer-resistant shrubs and other plants.

 Hollies, both tree and shrub varieties, are frequently included on deer-resistant plant lists.
 But some hollies resist deer better than others.
-Very effective. according to Rutgers University, is American holly or Ilex opaca, a native plant grown both as an evergreen shrub and as a tree that can reach 50 feet in height.
+American holly (Ilex opaca) is very effective at fending off deer.
+This native plant can be grown either as an evergreen shrub or as a tree that can reach 30 feet in height.

 Hollies can tolerate some shade, but plant them in full sun for the best berry production.
-American holly and the John T, Morris and Lydia Morris hollies can be grown and pruned as attractive evergreen hedges--very tall hedges, if desired--or used in the landscape as small trees or specimen shrubs.
-Plant male and female American hollies if you fancy the red, berry-like fall fruit that birds love, and plant both Morrises for the same reason.
-Hollies are dioecious, meaning that plants are either male or female, and you need both for berry production.
+American holly and the John T. Morris and Lydia Morris hollies can be grown and pruned as attractive evergreen hedges — very tall hedges, if desired — or used in the landscape as small trees or specimen shrubs.
+Transplant with care since hollies have both taproots and lateral roots.